purvak91/jobjournal/README.md

-# jobjournal
+# JobJournal

- A simple job and internship tracking dashboard built with HTML, CSS, and JavaScript.
+A simple and clean job/internship tracking dashboard built with **HTML, CSS, and JavaScript**.
+It helps users track job applications and their statuses in one place.

+---

+## Features

+- Add job/internship applications
+- Track statuses (Applied, Interview, Rejected, Offer)
+- Edit or delete entries
+- Filter applications by status

+---

+## Demo

+> *(Will add a screenshot when it will be ready)*

+---

+## Project Structure

+jobjournal/

+├── index.html

+├── style.css

+├── script.js

+└── README.md

+---

+## Tech Stack

+- **HTML** – structure
+- **CSS** – layout and styling
+- **JavaScript** – functionality (CRUD operations, filtering)

+---

+## License
+This project is open-source and available under the MIT License.